 They’re quite fundamental to computers nowadays, with Operating Systems like Windows coming with their own rudimentary versions.

-To activate the Windows firewall, you should do the following:
+To do so, do the following:

 - Access the Control Panel